 When a place cares enough about the food they serve to make efforts to start growing their own, you know you’re in the right place.
 I happened upon this epic stash of the mighty turmeric drying out.
 Are we all speaking the same language now, or what?

-Based on my criteria - a week of rejuvenation, regeneration and revitalization - we landed back here at the sacred place of Hacienda del Sol that is lovingly cared for by Romero, Crystal and her mom Menla.
+Based on my criteria – a week of rejuvenation, regeneration and revitalization – when we went to plan a retreat we landed back here at the sacred place of Hacienda del Sol that is lovingly cared for by Romero, Crystal and her mom Menla.

 It’s not particularly easy to get here, most of the places I find myself are not.
 But for those who fancy a little escape from the chaos of life, who want to live amongst the wild sounds of the jungle (leaving makeup, blowdryers and shoes at home) and who want to fuel up on fresh simply food, maybe try out a detox, or just hang in the hammock on your private cabina porch, it is not particularly easy to leave either.